“A very special B&B with quirky rooms and delightful owners: a perfect base to explore southern Tuscany”

 Fabio and his Dutch wife Suzanne run their B&B with genuine warmth, as an extension of their home.
 There’s no formality and you’re encouraged to just ‘be’, yet they're mindful of your privacy and service is quietly excellent.
 If you want to talk, they’ll tell you about the region, its history, the things to see.
 If you want to be quiet and soak up your surroundings, they’ll point you to a deckchair and bring you a cool glass of water.
 The spacious rooms and suites are a beguiling blend of rustic, modern and vintage.
 You’ll sleep deeply, and wake restored, ready to visit Montepulciano, Pienza and the Val d'Orcia, all on your doorstep.
 And when you’ve explored all day, it’s the loveliest place to return to: green lawns, a setting sun, and birds singing in the trees.

-- It's great value for money for this part of Tuscany
+- It's great value for this part of Tuscany

 - The surroundings - a valley of rolling green hills and swaying Cypress trees - are truly beautiful and utterly peaceful

 - Fabio and Suzanne are exceptional hosts: how they find the time to make every guest feel special is a mystery, but they do